 Used liberally in the 80's War of the Worlds television series.
-The population at large believe that the 1953 radio broadcast (and the events of the original film) were a hoax, and (as main character Harrison Blackwood says) have suffered a form of mass amnesia about the event.
-This continues on into the second season, albeit differently: several characters (including a military general and a main character) are killed off, and the army refuses to assist the surviving main characters in any way, even though said deceased characters had ties to a secret government project concerning extraterrestrial invaders.
+The population at large believe that the 1938 invasion (as described in the radio broadcast) was a hoax, and have suffered a form of mass amnesia about the events of the 1953 film.
+This continues into the second season, albeit differently: several characters (including a military general and a main character) are killed off, and the army refuses to assist the surviving main characters in any way, even though said deceased characters had ties to a secret government project concerning extraterrestrial invaders.

-The same technique was used by Anthony Bourdain on the Washington, D.C. esisode of No Reservations, when a spy guest demonstrated how spies in the Cold War hid things in drop-off points.
-In one particular instance, Bourdain feigned public urination to keep eyes off of him as he hid a "tip" in a discreet spot.
+The same technique is used by Anthony Bourdain on the Washington, D.C. episode of No Reservations, when a spy guest demonstrates how spies in the Cold War hid things in drop-off points.
+In one particular instance, Bourdain feigns public urination to keep eyes off of him as he hides a "tip" in a discreet spot.

 In one episode of the U.S. version of The Office, the opening scene features the rest of the crew trying to figure out exactly where Stanley's Weirdness Censor ends, trying such things as bringing a pony into the office, impersonating each other, reporting sales statistics from the company's Jupiter branch, and covering his computer monitor with a box.